freenas/freenas-docs/userguide/storage.rst

 Go to *PULL* and click
 :menuselection:`Account --> Users --> View Users`.
-Click the "Modify User" button for the user account you will be using for replication (by default this is the *root* user).
-Paste the copied key into the "SSH Public Key" field and click "OK".
+Click the :guilabel:`Modify User` button for the user account you will be using for replication (by default this is the *root* user).
+Paste the copied key into the :guilabel:`SSH Public Key` field and click :guilabel:`OK`.
 If a key already exists, append the new text after the existing key.

 On *PULL*, ensure that the SSH service is enabled in :menuselection:`Services --> Control Services`.